Strategies and tips for building a customer Lifecycle

 - Completion criteria: How will you determine when profiles successfully complete and exit the lifecycle?

 For example, say your goal is to increase your current customer retention.
 You will configure the lifecycle for customers due for renewal in the next 60 days.
 Mapping out stages and touchpoints in a lifecycle, you can target messages and touchpoints to different stages in the renewal flow based on days left in their subscription or, by specific behaviors.
 Lifecycles is flexible and will allow you to configure how you want to target these customers across channels.

-Once you have mapped out a plan for your marketing Lifecycle, you're ready to create and build it in BlueConic.
+Once you have mapped out a plan for your Lifecycle, you're ready to create and build a marketing Lifecycle in BlueConic.